 - If you have a shovel, you can use that to excavate a small area for your tent.
 Just be sure to fill in the hole when you’re done, so you don’t disturb the natural landscape.
 This is also great for creating a drainage ditch around your tent if it rains.

 - Once you’ve made a level spot, put down your ground tarp to protect the bottom of your tent.

 - Now you’re ready to set up your tent!

-Finding the ideal camping spot with tent pads that fit your needs can make or break your trip, so it’s worth taking the time to do some research.
+Finding the ideal camping spot with tent pads that fit your needs and fire rings for some leisure camping can make or break your trip, so it’s worth taking the time to do some research.
 With a bit of planning, you can ensure a comfortable and enjoyable camping experience.